HomeArticle

 Tencent Video Animation Channel

-• AI + Long - form Video - Only Animation Is Mentioned
+• AI + Long - form Video - Only Animation is Mentioned

 From a macro perspective, the combination of AI and video content presents a situation of "polar opposites between short - form and long - form videos."

-During Tencent's conference call, an analyst asked, "Will AI dramas on Tencent Video become popular content in the next few years?"
-Liu Chiping answered cautiously: "You may be referring to short - form videos or mini - dramas, not the long - form video dramas that Tencent Video has always been good at.
+During Tencent's conference call, an analyst asked, "Will AI - powered dramas on Tencent Video become popular content in the next few years?"
+Liu Chiping answered cautiously, "You may be referring to short - form videos or mini - dramas, not the long - form video dramas that Tencent Video has always been good at.
 If we look at the long - form video side, a double - digit proportion of users in the market really like animation content."

 Tencent's executives did not mention live - action dramas, only animation.
-Liu Chiping said, "This is an area where Tencent naturally has a leading advantage because we already have large - scale content IP operations, a gaming business, and AI technology reserves, and we have core advantages in specific multi - modal directions of AI.
+Liu Chiping said, "This is an area where Tencent naturally has a leading advantage because we have large - scale content IP operations, a gaming business, and AI technology reserves, and we have core advantages in specific multi - modal directions of AI.
 AI enables us to do this in a more efficient, lower - cost, and higher - quality way."

 • AI + Fintech - Efficiency Improvement